 - Educational Opportunity Fellowship

-- The award is for new/incoming M.A. or Ph.D. students (financial need must be shown). $1,500 award, renewable for one year.
+- The award is for new/incoming or currently enrolled MA or PhD students who are US citizens or permanent residents and first-generation college students.
+Financian need must be shown. $1,500 award, renewable for one year.

 - Application deadline: January 15th.